christinaliberto/arcade/REFLECTION.md

    and pulling each other's work without deleting any work we had done separately as well.
    With some practice, though, we were able to work through this problem and effectively utilize gitHub.

+## TUES 2019-11-26 @ 11:55 PM EST

+1. **DONE:** Made a new text design for our main menu, which included making the text red and adding a shadow reflection.
+In addition, we imported the game boards for both tetris and mancala, setting the mancala game board to a wooden design and the tetris game board to a plain black fill.
+We wrote some pseudo code for the both games to try and eliminate any errors once we begin the implementation of both.

+2. **TODO:** Begin implementing the code of the games to produce some functionality and work on the visual aspect of our main menu and the games itself.
+We also need to include attributions for any new images we have pulled from the internet.

+3. **PROB:** We ran into some issues when attempting to set the backgrounds of the games, which took up a great deal of time.
+However, we realized that we were making a simple mistake.
+In addition, we ran into some issues trying to format our main menu, but after playing around with the different styles, we were able to overcome this issue.